“OK. Well, I'll take it.”

 You're shopping for a new computer at an electronics store.
-After asking a salesperson a few questions, you're ready to buy the computer that he recommends.
-You say:
+After asking a salesperson a few questions, you say this because you're ready to buy the computer that he recommends.

 OK.
 Well, I'll take it.

 Want Video and Sound?
 Follow us on YouTube